BOOKS AND BOHEMIANS LITERARY TOUR

 A relaxed stroll through the French Quarter with time for a cocktail or two.
 (Drinks NOT included.)

 Our tour takes about 2 hours and covers about a mile and a quarter over flat ground.
-We begin at French Truck Coffee, 217 Chartres Street and end at the Mississippi River, along the Moon Walk, across from Jackson Square
+We begin in front of the Louisiana Welcome Center, 529 St. Ann St., located in Jackson Square.

 You will receive a detailed confirmation including date, time, tour and map showing the starting point for your tour | Thank You!